guowenbin90/Python-Excel/ReadMe.md

 ## Using Python with Excel
+`fileRead.py`: Read different format files such as csv, txt and xlsx
-`reviewing.py`: Review the wanted values
+`viewing.py`: Review the wanted values
 `rename.py`: Rename multiple files